Trustpoint-Project/trustpoint/docs/source/getting_started/introduction.rst

 Devices
 ________________________
-- **Onboarding Mechanisms**: An overview of the available device onboarding mechanisms in Trustpoint.
+- :ref:`onboarding-mechanisms`: An overview of the available device onboarding mechanisms in Trustpoint.

 Indices and tables
 ________________________
-- **Glossary**: An overview of the key terms related to Trustpoint.
+- :ref:`glossary`: An overview of the key terms related to Trustpoint.
-- **Issued Certificate Defaults**: Details the default attributes and validity periods of issued certificates in Trustpoint.
+- :ref:`issued_cert_defaults`: Details the default attributes and validity periods of issued certificates in Trustpoint.

 Development:
 ________________________